 60 Second Lemon Law Assessment™

-Toyota has built its brand on reliability, but even Toyotas can develop serious, recurring defects that dealerships cannot fix.
+Toyota has built its reputation on reliability, but even Toyotas can develop serious, recurring defects that dealerships cannot fix.
 When that happens, your state’s lemon law may entitle you to a full buyback, replacement vehicle, or cash settlement.
-Kahn & Associates has represented Toyota owners across Ohio, Florida, Michigan, North Carolina, and Pennsylvania for nearly three decades, recovering over $65 million for consumers with defective vehicles.
+Kahn & Associates has represented Toyota owners across Ohio, Florida, Michigan, North Carolina, and Pennsylvania for nearly three decades, recovering over $65 million for consumers with defective vehicles as of the date of this article.
+Think your Toyota might be a lemon?
+Take our free 60-Second Lemon Law Assessment or call 1-888-536-6671.
+No cost, no obligation.

 There is no single “Toyota lemon law.”
 Each state has its own lemon law that protects consumers who purchase or lease defective new vehicles, including Toyotas.
-These laws require manufacturers to buy back or replace a vehicle with a substantial defect the dealership cannot fix after a reasonable number of attempts.
+These laws require manufacturers to buy back or replace a vehicle with a substantial defect the dealership cannot fix after a reasonable number of attempts or amount of time.
+Kahn & Associates handles Toyota lemon law cases across five states.
+Here are the qualification thresholds:

 | State | Repair Attempts | Days Out of Service | Coverage Period |